-Many of the CP kids we have encountered have significant physical challenges.
+Many of the CP kids and adults Lori and I have encountered have significant physical challenges.
 Movement can be difficult despite lots of physical and occupational therapy.
 This is true because muscle control is often impaired.
 Also, certain muscles become tighter over time due to bones growing faster than muscles, and muscles are often not exercised as much as a typical child would.
 Walking, crawling, or even simple arm, finger, or mouth/tongue motions can be very difficult.
 Some children, including our Jason, also have motor planning issues, where it is difficult for their brains to “tell” a muscle what to do.
 This can make almost any movement a real struggle.

 My favorite hobby is endurance running.
 As much as I love the physical challenge of running long distances, I can train smartly for races and take recovery days or weeks off whenever I need to.
 I slowly came to realize that those with CP don’t have this luxury.
 Every day, even the simplest movements can be very difficult, even exhausting.
 Those with CP may be exerting the equivalent of an ultramarathon every single day, even though we can’t really see it.
 Jason gets very tired even after walking for fairly short stretches, and his muscles are incredibly strong in some ways.
 I now believe that these children and adults are true superathletes, as their efforts are constant and unnoticed.
 Most amazingly, the CP folks we’ve been around are usually totally accepting of their conditions–they accept their challenged states and keep motoring on every day, usually with a smile on their face.
 That’s a REAL challenge, one that we think needs to be recognized and celebrated.
 And it makes an effort like a long running race seem like a trivial event.
 I’ve used this awareness of these superheroes to try in some small way to begin to understand just how special these individuals really are.